baptiste-roullin/data-from-clipboard/README.md

-EARLY VERSION, NOT INTENDED FOR PRODUCTION USAGE
+EARLY VERSION, NOT INTENDED FOR REAL-WOLRD USE

 [A working release can be found here](https://github.com/Saint-loup/data-from-clipboard/releases/latest)